weewx/weewx/docs_src/custom/json-generator.md

 These numbers will be several times larger on a Raspberry Pi.
 They are given to show the *shape* of the cost — a large one-off, then almost nothing — not as a benchmark.

+## What it takes from [ImageGenerator], and what it does not

+The generator reads the section the images use, so a plot is defined once.
+That cuts both ways, and it is worth knowing which way round.

+**What the plot is** comes from there: the time span, the aggregation, the data binding, the observation types, their labels, the line colours, the y scaling.
+Change any of those and the chart follows, as the PNG does.

+**What the picture looks like** does not.
+Fonts, image dimensions, background colours, anti-aliasing, marker shapes, label formats: those describe how to draw an image on a canvas of a given size, and a browser is not doing that.
+Setting `chart_background_color` leaves the charts as they were; their colours come from the page, through `[[Theme]]` under `[DisplayOptions]`.

+The full split is listed in the skin's own `skin.conf`, at the head of the `[ImageGenerator]` section.

 ## A picture of the current readings

 WeeWX has always been able to draw a time series.
 It has never been able to draw the